Stories never told

 Excerpt from “For the Fallen”, Laurence Binyon

-My mother’s father served in both World Wars.
-He died before I was born, but my mother says he never wanted to discuss the horrors that he was forced to experience.
+My grandfather Alfred served in both World Wars.
+He died before I was born, but according to my mother, he never discussed the horrors he was forced to experience during his war years.

 And who could blame him?
-He’d been a young man from New Zealand shipped halfway across the world to be shot in the muddy fields of Flanders.
-He’d lain in agony in the mud, watching his friends die, hoping for salvation.
-He came home wounded and managed to start a new life, only to be sent away yet again for the sake of the country and commonwealth.
+He’d been a young man from New Zealand, shipped halfway across the world to be shot in the muddy fields of Flanders.
+Laying in agony in the mud as he watched his friends die all around him.
+Coming home wounded, managing to start a new life, only to be sent away once more for country and commonwealth.

-And yet, people cope with trauma in different ways.
+But people cope with trauma in different ways.
 My other grandfather served in the Navy during the Second World War.
-Some of my fondest memories are sitting on his couch while he regaled me with stories of the battles he had survived in far-flung places like River Plate and Guadalcanal.
+I have fond memories of the two of us sitting on his couch as he regaled me with stories of the battles he had survived in places with exotic names like like River Plate and Guadalcanal.

-Of course, millions of men were not so lucky.
-What happened to their stories?
-Laurence Binyon’s famous poem “For the Fallen” states We will remember them.
-But how are we supposed to remember people that we never had the opportunity to know?
+Millions of men were not so lucky.
+And what happened to their stories?
+Laurence Binyon’s famous poem “For the Fallen” features the famous line We will remember them, but how can we remember people when we never had the opportunity to know them?

 “One of the group with tears shining in his eyes said, ‘Can you tell me Sir why good blokes like Capt Roberts, Ben Morris and Bert Goodlands and that fine kid MacCauley should be struck down?’”